 6. Supply of Services

-6.1 From the Commencement Date and for the term of the Contract, Absolute shall provide the Services to the Customer in accordance with the Order and the Project Brief in all material respects.
+6.1 From the Commencement Date and for the term of the Contract, Absolute shall provide the Services to the Customer in accordance with the Quotation and/or Order Confirmation in all material respects.

 6.2 Absolute shall use all reasonable endeavours to meet any performance dates for the Services specified in the Order and/or Project Brief, but any such dates shall be estimates only and time shall not be of the essence for the performance of the Services.